rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 A downside of implementing this object-oriented pattern exactly as it's defined for object-oriented languages is that we're not taking advantage of Rust's strengths as much as we could be.
-Let's take a look at some chages we can make to this code that can make invalid states and transitions into compile time errors.
+Let's take a look at some changes we can make to this code that can make invalid states and transitions into compile time errors.